This Baileys Mocha Cheesecake – sigh …

-- Prepare your cake tin as required, i.e. line and grease.
-I use these push pans that require no lining and are marvellous.
+- Prepare your cake tin as required, i.e. grease, line and grease.

-- I like to do this in a food processor as it's so much easier and quicker.
-Place the biscuits, sugar and cocoa powder in the food processor and pulse to get fine crumbs.
+- Place the biscuits, sugar and cocoa powder in the food processor/chopper and pulse to get fine crumbs.
 It should turn a dark colour because of the cocoa.

-- Add the melted butter (through the feed tube if you have one) & pulse until it’s all thoroughly mixed.
+- Add the melted butter (through the feed tube if you have one) and pulse until it’s all thoroughly mixed.
 You’ll end up with a mixture that looks like dark wet sand.

 - Carefully press this biscuit mix onto the bottom of your greased pan, patting it and packing it flat with your palm.

 - Bake in the oven for 10 minutes.
-At this stage, I like to keep it out to cool for 5 minutes on a wire rack (set the timer if you might forget!), then straight in the fridge while I get the cheesecake done.
+Then leave it to cool for 5 minutes on a wire rack (set the timer if you might forget!), then straight in the fridge while weget the cheesecake done.

 - Melt the chocolate on 50-80% power for 90 seconds.
-Check, stir if slightly melted & zap again for 30-60 seconds and repeat until it’s completely melted.
+The lower your microwave power (800w or 1000w?), the lower the percentage.
+Check, stir if slightly melted and zap again for 30-60 seconds and repeat until it’s completely melted.
 Set aside.

 - Beat the cream cheese on the lowest setting and add sugar gradually until it’s all in.

 - Add the flours, scrape down the sides and beat for 20 seconds or so until it’s all mixed.

 - Add eggs, one at a time, keep beating on low speed to incorporate.